pkwyx/SplitSeek-Pro/README.md

 4. A score of 0.5 is recommended as the threshold to distinguish between feasible and infeasible splitting sites.

+5. We provide a [webserver](https://splitseek.topo.bio/) for user to predict the splitting score easily.

 ## Tips

 1. In all tests, we found that the predicted score is most representative of the feasibility of splitting between residue n and residue n+1.